Ushaw College: Founding

 The English College, Douai was founded in 1568 but was forced to leave France in 1795 following the French Revolution.

 Part of the college settled temporarily at Crook Hall near Lanchester, northwest of Durham.
 In 1804 Bishop William Gibson began to build at Ushaw Moor, four miles west of Durham.
 These buildings, designed by James Taylor, were opened as St Cuthbert's College in 1808.
 There was a steady expansion during the nineteenth century with new buildings put up to cater for the expanding number of clerical and secular students.
 In 1847, the newly built chapel, designed by Augustus Welby Northmore Pugin was opened.
 This was followed by the Big Library and Exhibition Hall designed by Joseph Hansom, 1849–1851.
 The Junior House, designed by Peter Paul Pugin, was added in 1859.
 St Cuthbert's Chapel, designed by Dunn and Hansom, was opened in 1884, replacing AWN Pugin's 1847 chapel which the seminary had outgrown.
 The Refectory was designed and built by E. W. Pugin.
 The final development came in the early 1960s with the opening of a new East wing, providing additional classrooms and single bedrooms for 75 students.
 The main college buildings are Grade II listed, the College Chapel is Grade II* and the Chapel of St Michael is Grade I.

-University of Durham
+Durham University

 Although independent, Ushaw College had a close working relationship with Durham University.
-The college became a Licensed Hall of Residence of the University of Durham in 1968.
+The college became a Licensed Hall of Residence of Durham University in 1968.
 It was independent of the university but offered courses validated by the university, and both Church and lay students studied at the college.
 The Junior House closed in 1972, its younger students being transferred to St Joseph's College, Up Holland in Lancashire.